Exploring the Biblical meaning of 'Loving Our Neighbors’

 "‘There aren’t any more!’ they told her.
 And then the oil stopped flowing!

-Many scholars think Mary was widowed before Jesus’ ministry began, leaving Jesus, the oldest son, as her primary support.
+Many scholars think Mary was widowed before Jesus’ ministry began, leaving Jesus, the oldest son, to support her.
 So, when Jesus faced death, he provided for her:

 "Standing near the cross were Jesus’ mother, Mary, his aunt, the wife of Cleopas, and Mary Magdalene.
 When Jesus saw his mother standing there beside me, his close friend, he said to her, ‘He is your son.’